-- With a median follow-up of 26 months, the OS favored the bortezomib arm in the 3-year OS rates (72% vs. 59%, P = .03).[Level of evidence: 1iiA]
+- With a median follow-up of 37 months, the OS favored the bortezomib arm in the 3-year OS rates (69% vs. 54%, P = .03).[Level of evidence: 1iiA]

-- A prospective randomized study of 669 patients with relapsing myeloma, who had been treated previously with steroids, compared intravenous bortezomib with high-dose oral dexamethasone.
+- A prospective, randomized study of 669 patients with relapsing myeloma, who had been treated previously with steroids, compared intravenous bortezomib with high-dose oral dexamethasone.

 - With a median follow-up of 22 months, the median OS was 29.8 months for bortezomib versus 23.7 months for dexamethasone (HR = 0.77, P = .027), despite 62% of dexamethasone patients crossing over to receive bortezomib.[Level of evidence: 1iiA]

-- A prospective randomized trial (NCT00103506) of 646 previously treated patients compared bortezomib plus pegylated liposomal doxorubicin with bortezomib alone.
+- A prospective, randomized trial (NCT00103506) of 646 previously treated patients compared bortezomib plus pegylated liposomal doxorubicin with bortezomib alone.

-- With a median follow-up of 7 months, the combination was better in both median time to progression (9.3 mo vs. 6.5 mo, P < .001) and in OS (82% vs. 75%, P = .05).[Level of evidence: 1iiA]
+- With a median follow-up of 7 months, the combination was better in both median time to progression (9.3 months vs. 6.5 months, P < .001) and in OS (82% vs. 75%, P = .05).[Level of evidence: 1iiA]

 Because bortezomib is metabolized and cleared by the liver, it appears active and well tolerated in patients with renal impairment.[9,44,45] In a retrospective, nonrandomized comparison, bortezomib administered once weekly had significantly less grade 3 to 4 peripheral neuropathy (8% vs. 28%, P < .001) with no loss of efficacy compared with standard biweekly administration.